Family Law Motions in New York

 Sometimes, you can make a motion without notice.
 In New York, this type of substitute motion is called an "Order to Show Cause."
 An order to show cause can be heard anytime the court directs, even fewer than the usual eight days, and even as short as a few hours later, if the court is convinced there's a real emergency.
 An order to show cause consists of basically the same things as the moving papers discussed above.
 The big difference is that an order to show cause is presented to the court "ex parte," meaning without both parties being present.

-• the clerk will inform the judge of your issue and the judge will speak with you ex parte
+• The clerk will inform the judge of your issue, and the judge will speak with you (not in the presence of the other side).

-• you then have to serve the other side with the signed order to show cause and a copy of all of the papers you gave to the judge.
-The judge will tell you how to serve the other party – it could be by fax, by mail, or by personal delivery.
+• You then must serve the other side with the signed order to show cause and a copy of all of the papers you gave to the judge.
+The judge will tell you how to serve the other party, which could be by fax, mail, or personal delivery.

 If you don't have an attorney, the motion process can be confusing.
 The best place to obtain information about filing a motion is the clerk's office in the court where your case is being heard or was heard previously.
 Judges often have their own rules about when and how to file motions.
 There are also differences in the motion process between the Family Courts and Supreme Courts in New York.
 The clerk's office should be able to give you information for filing a motion in your specific case.